gburger5/gburger5.github.io/_tabs/about.md

 icon: fas fa-info-circle
 order: 4
 ---

-🛡️ Problem Solver | Full-time Student @ University of Florida
+☁️ Cloud Enthusiast | Incoming Solutions Architect Intern @ Amazon | Full-time Student @ University of Florida

 Hey there, I’m Gabe!
-A dedicated member of the UF Information Security Team, Software Engineer with Tamid, and a full-time student at the University of Florida.
-My passion lies in solutions engineering, cybersecurity, and cloud computing.
+I’m an incoming Solutions Architect Intern at Amazon, an AI and Cloud Practitioner, and a full-time student at the University of Florida.
+My focus is on cloud computing, AI, and building scalable solutions.

-🌟 **What to Expect**: Here's what I plan to discuss:
+🌟 What to Expect: I share about:

-- Competitions
-- Self Learning
-- Cloud Concepts
+- Cloud Concepts and Architecture
-- Cloud Architecture
+- Self-Learning Journeys
 - Certification Studying
+- AI Applications
+- Project Highlights